camille-lanuel/SOCG_2025_submission_implementation_epsilon_net/README.md

   - benchmarks: code we used to run the benchmarks presented in the paper

 - results: the complete benchmarks results presented in the paper.
-The file results_summary.ods contains a compilation and a summary of the results (for example, the computation of the average of each indicator).
+The raw results are in the .txt files.
+The spreadsheet "results_summary.ods" contains a compilation of the results (for example, the computation of the average of each indicator).

 # Running the code